ylla-lab/Gryllus_longicercus/README.md

 11. Chosing the longest transcript per gene.
 12. GFF feature counting function.
 13. Putting gff annotations into file functions.

+Steps 1 through 4 focus on structural annotation, steps 5, 6, 9, and 13 enrich the annotation with functional information.
+Additionally, steps 7, 8, 10, 11, and 12 contain other analyses performed for the project.

 ### <Please cite>